 Many different kinds of pawpaws are available from nurseries.
 These are either seedlings or grafted named cultivars.
 Seedlings are usually a year of age and are less costly than grafted trees.
 Seedlings are not clones of the parent trees, so fruit quality can’t be guaranteed.
 Grafted cultivars, however, are trees that have been grafted to a named cultivar, ensuring that the qualities of the named cultivar have been passed to the new tree.

-Grafted pawpaw trees are usually 2 years old.
+Grafted pawpaw trees are usually two years old.
 Whichever you purchase, be aware that pawpaws need another pawpaw to fruit.
 Purchase at least two genetically different trees, meaning two different cultivars.
 Since pawpaws have a delicate tap root and root system that can be easily damaged when dug up, container grown trees have a higher success or survival rate than field dug trees.

 Varieties of Pawpaw Tree